KevinBollengier/AIChallenge/README.md

 ```

-As you can see, the tweet that this algorithm never saw classified it as a negative tweet.
-This could be used to get automated feedback
+As you can see, the tweet, which has never before been fed to the system, has been classified by this algorithm as a negative tweet.
-about new products.
+This could be used to get automated feedback about new products.

 What about the latest movie Thor Ragnarok?